iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - Hospital-based validation over ~1 month with 27 participants (20–91), covering 6 Bluetooth device categories; produced a ~242-page evidence report and a reproducible Python analysis pipeline.

 **Key risks I managed**
-- Privacy/security controls not matching what the product actually does (especially storage/sync differences across platforms).
+- Privacy/security controls not matching what the product actually does (especially differences in what is saved on iOS vs Android).
 - Missing traceability from “what we say” → “what we built” → “what we tested” → “what we ship”.
 - Weak validation (no protocol, no structured capture, no reproducible analysis).
 - High sensitivity areas that must be explicit and auditable: